 Women in the United States get breast cancer more than any other type of cancer except skin cancer.
 Breast cancer is second to lung cancer as a cause of cancer death in American women.
-However, deaths from breast cancer have decreased a little bit every year between 2007 and 2016.
+Deaths from breast cancer have decreased slightly each year between 2013 and 2017.
 Breast cancer also occurs in men, but the number of new cases is small.

 Avoiding risk factors and increasing protective factors may help prevent cancer.